Neonixie IV-9 Numitron Clock

 - Install tubes.
 Tubes should be mounted with spacing between the glass of the tube and the board.
 Tubes can be installed on either the top (silkscreen) side of the board or the bottom as desired.
 The firmware has a configuration setting to switch which side the tubes are on, default is the top or silkscreen side.
 Note that the PCB has an extra through-hole to allow tube mounting on both sides, one through-hole will always be empty, see this diagram for details.

 - Optional: Install incandescent bulbs as colon seperators between minute and second tubes and minute and hour tubes.
-The bulbs are small and leads can short easily, a short will not cause damage to the board or drivers because of the series resistor in line with the bulb, but you can optionally sleeve one of the leads of the bulb with the included teflon sleeve or use clear enamel or a similar coating to insulate the wires.
+The bulbs are small and leads can short easily, a short will not cause damage to the board or drivers because of the series resistor in line with the bulb.
+You can optionally sleeve one of the leads of the bulb with heatshrink tubing or use clear enamel or a similar coating to insulate the wires.
 If colons are used also install resistor R1 and R2, 100 ohms.
 You must also bridge two solder jumpers on the bottom of the board for the colon bulbs to operate, see the following diagram here.

 - Install ESP module on socket